rohit250799/linuxCheatsheet_CLI/README.md

 ![Search for command in man pages](screenshots/search_suggestions_using_man.png)

-9. To check the current ip address (v4 and v6), you can use these commands: python3 main.py network ipaddress (for ipv4 address - inet) and the the same command with -v6 flag to display the v6 version: python3 main.py network ipaddress -v6 (for ipv6 address - ipv6)
+9. To check the current ip address (v4 and v6), you can use these commands: python3 main.py network ipaddress (for ipv4 address - inet) and the the same command with -v6 flag to display the v6 version: python3 main.py network ipaddress -v 6 (for ipv6 address - ipv6)

 ![Search for the current ip address](screenshots/current_ip_address.png)